-Communication (BA)
+Communication and Public Relations (BA)

-The Communication major is designed to develop students' theoretical and practical skills related to this technologically evolving field.
-This major prepares students for careers in print journalism, broadcasting, advertising and public relations, graphic and web design, and photography, while simultaneously providing students with the fundamentals of the Communication discipline.
-Ultimately, a Communication major understands the fundamentals of an evolving discipline.
+The Communication and Public Relations major is designed to develop students' theoretical and practical skills related to this technologically evolving field.
+This major prepares students for careers in a variety of fields where crafted communication is an integral part of the professional activity.
+Career options include, but are not limited to: journalism, broadcasting, digital communication, advertising and public relations.
+Ultimately, a PR and Communication major understands fundamental approaches to communicating through media, and can apply these to an evolving discipline.